 The Federal Motor Carrier Safety Administration (FMCA), which regulates interstate trucking in the United States, knows how widespread and dangerous the problem of commercial truck driver fatigue is.

 FMCSA has multiple regulations and rules that address the problem of fatigued driving and limit the number of hours a trucker can be behind the wheel.
 Truck safety inspectors issued more than 250,000 violations of hours of services (HOS) regulations in 2014.

 A trucker who skips breaks and much-needed sleep has made a conscious decision that he or she knows can easily lead to a crash that causes serious injuries or death.

-In South Texas, the truck accident lawyers of Herrman & Herrman, P.L.L.C., bring decades of combined legal experience and a thorough understanding of federal rules and regulations governing the trucking industry to the development of a claim for compensation on your behalf.
+In Texas, the Corpus Christi truck accident lawyers of Herrman & Herrman, P.L.L.C., bring decades of combined legal experience and a thorough understanding of federal rules and regulations governing the trucking industry to the development of a claim for compensation on your behalf.

 The Problem of Commercial Truck Driver Fatigue

 The National Sleep Foundation compares fatigued or drowsy driving to driving under the influence of alcohol, saying sleepiness slows reaction time, decreases awareness, impairs judgment and increases the risk of crashing.

 Driver fatigue may be caused by lack of adequate sleep, extended work hours, strenuous work or non-work activities, or a combination of factors, according to FMCSA.
 An FMCSA study found that 13 percent of commercial motor vehicle (CMV) drivers involved in truck accidents were considered to have been fatigued at the time of their crash.